malickatique/Laravel-Crash-Course/Laravel Crash Notes.md

         }
     }

     Middleware parameters may be specified when defining the route by separating the middleware name and parameters with a :.
-Multiple parameters should be delimited by commas:
+Multiple parameters should be delimited by commas.
+    ```php
     Route::put('post/{id}', function ($id) {
         //
     })->middleware('role:editor');